nemmtor/injectio/README.md

 });
 ```

-Now you can call `injectSomeDialog()` from anywhere in your app – event handlers, store, or any JavaScript code.
+Now you can call `injectSomeDialog()` from anywhere in your app – event handlers, store, effects or any JavaScript code.

 > [!TIP]
 > For better developer experience, consider attaching the inject function as a static method to your component: